For important information on PhD policies and procedures, please consult the English Graduate Handbook 2019-20

 PhD students cannot take undergraduate courses without permission from the Graduate Director, the Undergraduate Director, and the Instructor.
 Only 400-level courses are eligible, and those will only be approved if the student can establish that no graduate courses in a similar area are ever offered.
 In general, PhD students are discouraged from taking undergraduate courses.

-Graduate Certificates: M.A. students can opt to earn Graduate Certificates in Women’s and Gender Studies, Africana Studies, Digital Humanities, and Film Studies.
+Graduate Certificates: Ph.D. students can opt to earn Graduate Certificates in Women’s and Gender Studies, Africana Studies, Digital Humanities, Latino/a and Mexican-American Studies, and Film Studies.
 Interested students should consult their advisor and the director of the relevant program.

 The preliminary exam covers three areas: a major field and two supporting fields defined by the student in consultation with the advisory committee.
 Each of these fields should be a separate teaching field.
 Students compile their own reading lists, in consultation with the advisory committee.
 The three lists together should have 75-100 works.